SimDhali/SimDhali/README.md

 - 👋 Hi, I’m @SimDhali
 - 👀 I’m interested in creating beautiful front end designs
-- 🌱 I’m currently learning how to be a full stack developer
+- 🌱 I’m currently learning how to be a full stack developer @Le Wagon
 - 💞️ I’m looking to collaborate on any projects
 - 📫 Reach me via email